Pellegrino Morano

-Pellegrino Morano (1877–unknown) was the head of a group of Neapolitans criminals with roots in the Camorra based in Coney Island, where he owned the Santa Lucia restaurant, which was often used as the headquarters for their gang, known as the Coney Island gang.
+Pellegrino Morano (1877–unknown) was the head of a group of Italian criminals with roots in the Camorra based in Coney Island, where he owned the Santa Lucia restaurant, which was often used as the headquarters for their gang, known as the Coney Island gang.
 He is also known as Marano.

 Coney Island gang

-Morano was born in 1877 in Prata in the Italian region of Campania.
-According to immigration documents he entered the U.S. two times.
-Once in 1892 and permanently in 1912.
+Morano was born in 1877 in Prata in the province of Avellino in the Italian region of Campania.
+According to immigration documents he entered the U.S. twice, once in 1892 and permanently in 1912.
 The first time he came to the United States, Morano, a professional barber, arrived on 1 June 1892 on the Chandernagor coming from the port of Naples, with his father Giuseppe (46, laborer) and his two-years younger brother Francesco.
 The family settled in New York, where a large community from Avellino already lived.

 He settled in Italian Harlem and started to sell stolen horses to make a living.
-In August 1904, he was arrested for the shooting of an Italian 'well known to the police' at Mulberry and Grand Streets in front of the Italian bank of Stabile Brothers.
-At the time he gave his address as 327 E 115th Street.
-The police believed his claim of innocence, but he was confined and charged for carrying a concealed weapon.
+In August 1904, he was arrested for the shooting of an Italian "well known to the police" at Mulberry and Grand Streets in front of the Italian bank of Stabile Brothers.
+At the time he gave his address as 327 E. 115th Street.
+The police believed his claim of innocence, but he was confined and charged with carrying a concealed weapon.

 Years later, Morano moved to Brooklyn where his associates Alessandro Vollero and Leopoldo Lauritano owned a coffee house at 133 Navy Street.
 The coffee house was used as the headquarters for their gang, which mainly consisted of Neapolitans, and was often referred to as 'The Camorra'.
-Morano opened the Santa Lucia restaurant close to the Coney Island amusements parks including his right-hand men Tony Parretti, from where his gang made money in gambling and cocaine dealing.
-The gang was not a tightly led organization, but a rather loose association where everybody worked for himself, although Morano was one of the leaders that initiated recruits as camorristi.
+Morano opened the Santa Lucia restaurant close to the Coney Island amusement parks, from where his gang, including his right-hand men Tony Parretti, made money in gambling and cocaine dealing.
+Morano was considered to be the boss, with Parretti as his "underboss", from whom others took "direct orders".
+However, the gang was not a tightly led organization, but a rather loose association where everybody worked for himself, although Morano was one of the leaders that initiated recruits as camorristi.